vari-bbc/set_R_LIBS_USER/README.md

 ## Usage

 For this script to work, you need to make sure that your personal R library directories are named as the script expects.
-The path for personal R libraries are commonly this path:
+The current version of R is 4.2.X.
+Personal R libraries for version 4.2.X are commonly in this path:

 `~/R/x86_64-pc-linux-gnu-library/4.2`